Giorojas11/AWS-Projects/Networking-Terraforrm/README.md

 }
 ```
 ### Connectivity Test:
-To confirm I can reach my S3 Bucket, I connected to my Public EC2 server and successfully downloaded image.png from my S3 Bucket and saved it to /home/ec2-user/
+To test connectivity, I connected to my Public EC2 server and successfully downloaded image.png from the S3 Bucket and saved it to /home/ec2-user/.

 But is the bucket policy fully in effect?
-Yes, when logged into my Root account, I cannot view my bucket's objects and receive error messages.
-When I am signed into GROJAS-IAM-USER, I am able to view S3 Bucket's content: image.png.
+Yes, when logged into the Root account, I cannot view the bucket's objects and receive error messages.
+When signed into GROJAS-IAM-USER, I am able to view S3 Bucket's object: image.png.

 The image:

 ## 10. Monitoring with CloudWatch
-Now that my network is set up, I need a way to monitor and log network traffic for anomalies, malicious attacks, resource usage, etc.
+CloudWatch Flow Logs were enabled for the VPCs, capturing:
+- Accepted traffic
+- Rejected traffic
+- Traffic metadata

-I created a Log Group, a new IAM role and policy for flow logs, and attached these to my VPCs for ALL traffic types.
-I was able to confirm logs were being created for network traffic.
+A dedicated Log Group, IAM role and IAM policy were created for flow logs.
 ```
 # VPC CloudWatch Log Group
 resource "aws_cloudwatch_log_group" "vpc_flow_logs" {